paser-group/ALAMOSE-PASER/PROJECT.md

   - Apply Naïve Bayes, kNN, Decision Tree, ANN, and Random Forest
 - Apply 10 by 10 fold cross validation , and then report prediction accuracy using precision, recall, and F-measure.

+## Project Update#3

+> Apply transfer learning to transfer model from one type of scientfic software projects to another

+- Construct model for all data available for `ComputationalBiology`
+- Apply transfer learning to buidl a model for `Astronomy`
+- Calculate precision, recall, and F-Measure for the transferred model
+- Apply security static analysis tool on your whole code base to idnetify insecure coding patterns.
+Report which insecure coding patterns are easy to fix, and which ones are hard, base don your judgement.